 WINE + BEER + CRAFT COCKTAILS

 Our goal at Ember is to create the ideal environment to enjoy food and wine, beer or spirits.
 Our thoughtfully created wine list mostly features wines from San Luis Obispo and Santa Barbara Counties, in addition to greater California and beyond.
-Featuring nearly 15 wines by the glass and over 100 wines by the bottle, our list is sure to provide something for everyone.
+Featuring a dozen wines by the glass and nearly 150 wines by the bottle, our list is sure to provide something for everyone.

 Our craft beer program at Ember features 10 drafts of the finest selection of locally brewed beers available today.
 Rotating tap handles ensure the offerings stay fresh and seasonal.

 ABOUT THE SETTING

 We are occupying what can be described as an "old pole barn".
 Well hey, recycle and repurposing is all the rage (for a very good reason) so the location of Ember is dutifully stepping in line with that sentiment.
 "Funky" is embraced and corralled into what sets the stage for a fun and entertaining evening.
 Quite literally a show; we feature an open kitchen with a wood fired oven, a brick-and-mortar fireplace/hearth outfitted with a Tuscan grill and spit-roaster to conjure the essential flavors of honest food.

 As the Chef and Owner of Ember Restaurant, Brian Collins is known for his modern approach to regional Italian Cuisine on California’s Central Coast.

 A native of Arroyo Grande, Brian was drawn to food and cooking at an early age.
 After taking his first cooking job at a local café he was immediately drawn to the restaurant industry.
 Shortly thereafter, Brian enrolled in the California Culinary Academy in San Francisco.
-He and his wife, Harmony, and young daughter, Emma, packed up and the journey to become a chef began.
+He and his wife, Harmony, and their young daughter, Emma, packed up and the journey to become a chef began.

 Prior to graduation, Brian obtained an intern position at Berkeley’s famous Chez Panisse Restaurant in 2000.
 Upon the completion of a three month internship and graduation from culinary school, Brian was offered a full-time position which turned into a six-year stint cooking under the tutelage of Alice Waters.
 Brian credits much of his culinary philosophy and influence to Chez Panisse and its talented brigade of chefs.